Naturality and Definability III: Introduction

-We want to restrict parameters from the defining formula of the natural constructions.
-In \S 5 we apply techniques from many sorted models, and reformulate the mentioned result of Hodges-Shelah \cite[Theorem 3]{Sh:160} about naturality implies definablity.
-This reformulation helps us to control parameters, and enables us to prove the following solution to Problem \ref{p4}:
+In \S 5, we apply techniques from many-sorted models and reformulate the result of Hodges-Shelah \cite[Theorem 3]{Sh:160} about the implication that naturality implies definability.
+To this end, suppose $\tau$ is a vocabulary, and $\mathcal{K}$ is a class of $\tau$-models.
+Suppose $\gB_1, \gB_2 \in \mathcal{K}$ and